-A.P.E.
-AT HAWLEY STREET continues its core mission to support contemporary artists working in all disciplines, by preserving and supporting the spaces in which they create, perform and exhibit their work.
+A.P.E.'s programming 33 HAWLEY STREET continues its core mission to support contemporary artists working in all disciplines, by preserving and supporting the spaces in which they create, perform and exhibit their work.

 By initiating the development of a community ARTS TRUST, A.P.E. seeks to ensure creative spaces in the heart of community, with 33 Hawley Street as a first significant project.
 Further, A.P.E is partnering with The School for Contemporary Dance and Thought (SCDT) and Historic Northampton to bring vibrant programming to 33 Hawley Street.